pappasom/MYWORK/README.md

-1. Submissions for UTAustin MSAI
+1. Submissions for UTAustin MSAI in folder "UTAustin"
 2.